raggsss/non-blocking-api-without-reactive/README.md

 ### Installation

-To install rahul.assessment, just mvn install on the project root directory.
+To install, just mvn install on the project root directory.

 ### Runnning the application